jimburton/CI505/labs/DEV.md

 ```
 $ cabal run mkpasswd
 ...
-$ cabal run test-mkpasswd
+$ cabal run test-hunit
 ```

 This program takes a variety of flags (or options) on the command line that govern the kind of passwords that are generated.
-If you want to pass flags to a program that is being run by `cabal` you have to do so after two dashes (`--`) so that `cabal` can distinguish between the arguments intended for *it* and those intended for *the program it is running*.
+If you want to pass flags to a program that is being run by `cabal` you have to do so after two dashes (`--`) so that `cabal` can distinguish between the arguments intended for itself and those intended for *the program it is running*.
 Pass the `--help` command to `MkPasswd` to lists all its options then experiment with producing a few different types of password: